-November 8th, 2012No Comments, Optimize Mobility, Zero Fatalities, by Catherine Higgins.
+November 20th, 2012No Comments, Optimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Catherine Higgins.

 The Utah Collaborative Active Transportation Study will find ways to improve bicycle and pedestrian connections to transit and lay the groundwork for bicycle and pedestrian plans.

 UDOT and the Utah Transit Authority, in cooperation with Wasatch Front Regional Council, Mountainland Association of Governments and Salt Lake County are co-managing UCATS.
 The goals of the study are to strengthen economic development through improved walking and biking facilities in our communities, to enhance quality of life through active transportation projects that improve the environment and public health, to improve pedestrian and cyclist safety by creating dedicated on and off street facilities, and to increase transit ridership through better active transportation connections to transit stations.

 One outcome of the study will be a plan for an urban network of bicycle routes along the Wasatch Front in UDOT Regions One, Two and Three.
 UDOT Region Four already has a pedestrian and bicycle plan, and the work to develop plans in the other regions will be patterned after the Region Four process – which is not to imply that all plans will have all the same types of features.

 “Every region will have a different take on what the bike plan needs,” said Andrea Moser, a planner on the UCATS team.
 The plan for each region is intended to close gaps between facilities between city, county and state roads and to plan for maintainable facilities that can be used well into the future.
 Moser listed some of the activities the UCATS team will perform in order to develop pedestrian and bicycle plans.

 Consolidation of local plans – team members will take a look at data and bicycle plans that have been developed by local municipalities and take a close look at previous transportation studies.